Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 def init(self)
 ```

-The prototype `save` is as follows.
+The prototype of `save` is as follows.
 It can save the model under the specified `path`.
 ```python
 def save(self, path)
 ```

-The prototype `load` is as follows.
+The prototype of `load` is as follows.
 You can load previously saved models specified by the `path`.
 ```python
 def load(self, path)
 ```